kespindler/viv/README.md

 `viv run <bash command>` to run a program.
     Use `viv run -- <bash command>` if there are conflicting command line arguemnts.

+## Why Build It

+Pipenv is really, really, really slow.
+It also hangs and has other nastiness.

+## How viv works

+Viv is a relatively thin wrapper around pip, providing tools for managing a Pipfile and requirements\*.txt files.

+You should be able to read the entire codebase in a few hours.

 ## Outstanding issues